ysilksa/girlcode/README.md

 ## Updates (most recent to least recent)
+- Repositioned the example profile picture and banner.
+Added profile customization with username, "Looking to" (i.e. looking to travel with x people), "Age Range", and "Neighborhood."
+Neighborhoods listed are only neighborhoods in Chicago that are recognized by the city.
+Username and "Looking to" are customixed via user input, while "Age Range" and "Neighborhood" are customized via drop-down boxes.

 - 6/30/24 : Changed example images (profile picture, banner) in Profile tab to be more visually pleasing.
-Centered and formatted them towards the top.
+Centered and positioned them towards the top.
 Added borders with shadows around both images.

 - 6/29/24 : Moved gradientBackground and whiteTabView to be in ContentView rather than HomePage.
 Fixed positioning and sizing of whiteTabView in tabs.
 Added example profile picture and background for Profile tab.